worktheclock/replit.github.io/teams/input-output-testing.md

 ![Image showing incorrect pi test fail](/images/teamsForEducation/input-output-tests/exact-failed-pi-results.png)

-Then, when we import the math module and use `math.pi`, we get the correct answer that matches exactly with the expected output, so our test passes and it is safe for the student to submit their code.
+Then, when we import the math module and use `math.pi`, we get the correct answer that matches exactly with the expected output, so our test passes, and it is safe for the student to submit their code.

 ![Image showing exact test passing ](/images/teamsForEducation/input-output-tests/exact-test-pass.png)